EarthNets: Empowering AI in Earth Observation: Remote Sensing Dataset Review

+RS change detection focuses on quantitatively analyzing surface alterations using data obtained from remote sensors.
+This research is vital for practical applications, including damage monitoring and urban planning.
+Table \ref{RSCD} presents some representative datasets built for RS change detection tasks.
+Flood events and other natural disasters can inflict damage on structures.
+In these scenarios, change detection plays a crucial role in assessing the extent of the damage and supplying data for analysis and rescue operations.
+Therefore, datasets related to buildings~\cite{shen2021s2looking} and floods~\cite{luppino2019unsupervised} have been developed to facilitate these applications.
+The majority of change detection datasets primarily concentrate on changes in land cover or land use.
+Detecting these changes is crucial for analyzing urban development, as well as for urban growth and planning.
+In addition, the time-series data can aid in monitoring crops to ensure food security~\cite{liu2022cnn}.

-RS change detection aims to quantitatively analyze the surface changes based on remotely-sensed data.
-It is critical for real-world applications like damage monitoring and urban planning.
-In Table \ref{RSCD}, we present 35 datasets that are built for RS change detection tasks.
-Most of them are focusing on the change of land cover or lance use.
-Several other datasets are constructed for 3D change detection \cite{de2021change}, building-specific change detection \cite{shen2021s2looking}, and flood-related change detection \cite{luppino2019unsupervised}.
-Many different data modalities are used for constructing these datasets including optical (RGB), point cloud, hyperspectral, multi-spectral and SAR.
-Note that some datasets are annotated with pixel-wise semantic labels, like SECOND \cite{yang2021asymmetric} and Dynamic World \cite{brown2022dynamic} not only the change/non-change binary label.
+Several other datasets are constructed for 3D change detection \cite{de2021change}.
+Many different data modalities are used for constructing these datasets, including optical (RGB), point cloud, multispectral, hyperspectral, and SAR data.
+Note that some datasets like SECOND \cite{yang2021asymmetric} and Dynamic World \cite{brown2022dynamic} are annotated with pixel-wise semantic labels, not only the change/non-change binary label.